AlliedToasters/PyCDA/readme.md

 ## Versioning

-PyCDA follows something like [SemVer](http://semver.org/) guidelines, the current release is "lucky" 0.1.13 and is still in early development.
+PyCDA follows something like [SemVer](http://semver.org/) guidelines, the current release is "fun" 0.1.14 and is still in early development.
 I fixed the data file loading issues that came with 'super top secret pre-alpha release 0.1.1', and we finally have something that does something "out of the box."

 ## Authors